Mar12358/JavaScriptCapstone/README.md

 # 📖 JavaScriptCapstone <a name="about-project"></a>

-This is a JavaScriptCapstone website, the project for the 5th block of the 2d module at Microverse, and this project is group work Martin and Alishah.
+This is a JavaScriptCapstone website, the project for the 5th block of the 2d module at Microverse, and this is a pair programming project!

 ## 🛠 Built With <a name="built-with"></a>